 3. Blogging is hard!

 I can’t stress this enough!
-Blogging is not for the weak-hearted.
-It’s not easy.
-Blogs take time to set up right, and even longer to monetize.
+Blogs take time to set up correctly, and even longer to monetize.
+It’s an online business

 To realistically set up and money-making blog, you have to do lots of work to get content ready and everything else that comes with it.